UniversalDependencies/UD_Latvian-LVTB/README.txt

 # Treebank

 Latvian UD Treebank is based on the newswire part of Latvian Treebank (http://sintakse.korpuss.lv).
-The UD treebank consists of 1,082 sentences (20,105 tokens), and it has been obtained via automatic transformations of both the morphological and the syntax annotations.
+The UD treebank consists of 1,082 sentences (20,105 tokens), and it has been obtained via automatic transformations of both the morphological and the syntactic annotations.
 The original data contains manually annotated syntax and semi-automatically annotated morphological tags and lemmas.

 # Data sets